CertiGraph/CertiGraph/CertiGC/papers/codex-experience-report/appel-comments-summary.md

 proposed and first formalized the no-unrecorded-backward-edge predicate in the interaction, while the human author judged that this was the right semantic replacement for the old no-backward-edge premise.

+Resolution note: the paper now states this division of labor next to the predicate definition.

 ### C20.
 Page 3, highlight